frostmourne8/Angular2-Starter/README.md

 ## Running the application
 After you have installed the required dependencies you can launch the application in development mode or build it for production

+## Balance API
+In addition to the application, there is an exposed endpoint for manipulating a user's currency balance.
+The endpoint is at **PUT ../users/:id/balance**.
+The expected body is json of the format **{ "balance": *amount* }**.
+The amount can be negative to reduce the balance.

 ### Start development mode
 The command below will launch both the node backend and a webpack development server that will dynamically compile and serve the application resources.
 ```bash